Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 If you’re in a niche where your competitors are regularly publishing amazing content, you can still compete.

-A tough competition indicates it’s time to specialize.
+A tough competition indicates that you can specialize.
 Dig deeper.

 For example, if you’re in the photography niche, it’s too competitive.
 Instead, specialize in wedding photography, or graduation photography or even vacation photography.